New York EXPLAINED

 Housing & Real Estate in New York

 The rent guidelines fights, the rezonings, the big deals, and the buildings going up or falling apart.
-The slow-moving stuff that quietly decides your lease, your block, and your neighborhood five years out.
+The slow-moving stuff that decides your lease, your block, and your neighborhood five years out.

 Desks we analyze here: The Real Deal, Brownstoner, 6sqft.